Doctoral Internship In Psychology

 Doctoral Interns are expected to develop their capacity in direct client service from about 25% of the week at the beginning of training to 50% of the week after the first quarter of the year.
 There are minimum standards outlined for interns that need to be met in order for the continuation and completion of the internship.
 These standards are outlined in the first week of orientation, as well as on the Intern Evaluation form.
 Evaluations occur several times a year and may be conducted in addition as directed by intern performance and competence.

 Through supervision, training seminars, intensive team meetings, staff consultation, peer consultation, and all staff meetings, Interns are taught, supervised, and supported in creating a therapeutic relationship that helps individuals to have increased vitality for life, increased sense of empowerment, increased sense of self, increased self-worth, and a desire for connectedness.
 A good therapeutic relationship seeks to foster this growth through genuineness, positive regard, and empathy.
-Both within supervisory and collegial relationships, Doctoral Interns are expected to conduct themselves responsibly, ethically, collaboratively, and openly as they move forward in their professional development.
-Should the intern have concerns about the training program, or the training program have concerns about the intern, the Grievance and Due Process notice, hearing, and appeals process is discussed and copy provided at the start of internship.
+Both within supervisory and collegial relationships, doctoral interns are expected to conduct themselves responsibly, ethically, collaboratively, and openly as they move forward in their professional development.
+Should the intern have concerns about the training program, or the training program have concerns about the intern, the Grievance and Due Process notice, hearing, and appeals process is discussed, Grievance and Due Process guidelines are provided at the start of internship.

-For the 2017-2018 year, Interns will be placed at The Emily Program – 2265 Como Building location.
-Client service will include carrying out level of care screenings, psychological assessments as needed, maintaining a case load of individual clients, co-facilitating one or more outpatient therapy groups and taking part in programming.
-Each intern will take part in two six month rotations in adult and adolescent residential programming.
+For the 2018-2019 year, interns will be placed at The Emily Program – 2265 Como Avenue location.
+Interns will be involved in: carrying out level of care screenings; conducting diagnostic, psychological assessments; maintaining a case load of individual clients; carrying out eating exposures with clients; and, co-facilitating one or more therapy groups.
+Interns will be involved in groups two evenings a week and in intensive weekend program programming one weekend day a month.

 Training term, stipend, and benefits

-Applications are due via the APPIC online process by December 1, 2016 for the 2017-2018 academic year.
-The Emily Program offers a 2,000 hour internship that begins on September 11, 2017 and is to be completed by September 7, 2018, working an average between 41.5-43.5 hours per week.
-This full-time internship involves 20 hours per week of client contact, with two hours individual supervision per week, and at least two hours weekly of intern specific, supervised training experiences.
-The internship includes four weeks of personal time-off (one week must be used in the last week of internship), a salary of $20,000 and health insurance.
+Applications are due via the APPIC online process by November 20, 2017 for the 2018-2019 academic year.
+The Emily Program offers a 2,000 hour internship that begins on September 10, 2018 and is to be completed by September 6, 2019, working an average between 40-43.5 hours per week.
+This full-time internship involves 20 hours per week of client contact, with two hours individual supervision per week, and at least two hours of weekly intern specific, supervised training experiences.
+The internship includes four weeks of personal time-off, a salary of $20,000, dissertation release time, health insurance and other benefits.

 The Doctoral Internship at The Emily Program is open to doctoral-level graduate students in psychology who have completed all course work and preliminary exams required for internship.
 We are a member of APPIC and your application must go through the APPIC application process.